Niruthiha/Assignment2a/README.md

-# Comparative Study of Artificial Neural Networks (ANNs) in Classification Tasks
+# Comparative Study of Artificial Neural Networks (ANNs) in Binary and Multi-class Classification Tasks

 ## Overview
 This project explores the implementation and performance of Artificial Neural Networks (ANNs) in two distinct classification tasks: Credit Card Customer Churn Prediction and Maternal Health Risk Assessment.
 It demonstrates the application of ANNs to real-world problems, highlighting the challenges and effectiveness of these models in different scenarios.